Do I Have To Write A Will?

 But the other thing about dying is that it happens to absolutely everyone.
 And all of us will leave people behind who will miss us.
 We’ve all been there too – when someone close to you dies it leaves both a hole in your life and some regrets.

-How much worse is it if your loved one has died without making a Will?
+How much worse could it be if your loved one has died without making a Will?
 So yes.
-You have to write a Will.
-You owe it to those you leave behind to make your passing less traumatic.
+You should write a Will.
+You owe it to those you leave behind to make sure your affairs are in order.

 Plan for your children

-Having children is the most important reason for writing a Will.
+Having children is, for some, the most important reason for writing a Will.

 It is important to discuss your plans with your child’s other parent, so you are both singing from the same hymnsheet.